IgorBuchelnikov/ObservableComputations/README.md

 sinComputing: -0,5 <br>
 differingSinComputing: -0,5 <br>

 Sometimes handling of every [PropertyChanged](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.inotifypropertychanged.propertychanged?view=netframework-4.8) events is long-time and may freeze UI (rerendering, recomputing).
-Use Differing extension method to decrease that effect.
+Use *Differing* extension method to decrease that effect.

 ## Design tips

 ### Lazy initialized computation
-If some computation is needed only for particular scenarios lazy initialized computation is advisable.
+If some computation is needed only for particular scenarios or you want delay initialization until the computation becomes needed, lazy initialized computation is advisable.
 Here is an example:

 ```csharp
 private Computing<string> _valueComputing;